splunk/splunk-sdk-java/README.md

     ant dist

-This command builds all of the .class and .jar files.
-If you just want to buildthe .class files, enter:
+This command builds all of the CLASS and JAR files.
+If you just want to build the CLASS files, enter:

     ant build